 “Through this project we look forward to enabling the next generation of mRNA-based medicine,” said Dr Thomas Riermeier, head of Evonik’s Healthcare business line.

-Evonik said it recognized the potential of gene-based therapeutic approaches early on, making a targeted investment in this space with the acquisition of Transferra Nanosciences in 2016, a Vancouver-based lab with a strong focus on parenteral drug formulation development using lipid nanoparticles and liposomes.
+Evonik said it recognized the potential of gene-based therapeutic approaches early on, with the company making a targeted investment in the space in 2016.
+It acquired Transferra Nanosciences, a Vancouver-based lab with a strong focus on parenteral drug formulation development using lipid nanoparticles and liposomes.